-Do not define placeholder for those mandatory parameters.
-These out parameters are internally used by the concurrent program to return error message and status to concurrent manager.
+Do not define a placeholder for those mandatory parameters.
+These out parameters are internally used by the concurrent program to return error messages and status to the concurrent manager.

 Register concurrent program with responsibility

-You can submit concurrent program using below methods in Oracle Apps,
+You can submit concurrent program using the below methods in Oracle Apps,

 We are going to use the first method.
 So we need to register the program with a request group in Oracle Apps.
 A request group, in turn, is attached to responsibility.